KOTOR-Community-Portal/mod-builds/content/k1/full_with_metadata.md

 **Author:** WildKarrde

-**Description:** By default when landing on Yavin station (a merchant hub), you leave the *Ebon Hawk* and are placed directly into a hallway, but in the intro movie for Yavin you can see the *Ebon Hawk* landing in a hangar that looks... well, remarkably similar to another hangar in the game.
+**Description:** By default when landing on Yavin you leave the *Ebon Hawk* and are placed directly into a hallway, but in the intro movie for Yavin you can see the *Ebon Hawk* landing in a hangar that looks... well, remarkably similar to the Manaan hangar.
 This mod by WildKarrde brings that hangar to life and integrates it into the station geometry, so you can properly exit the ship and cycle through the airlocks onto the station.

 **Category & Tier:** Immersion / 4 - Optional